Healthdirect Free Australian health advice you can count on.

 What are the symptoms of iodine deficiency?

-Many people with iodine deficiency don’t have symptoms.
+Many people with mild iodine deficiency don’t have any symptoms.

-In other people, low iodine causes hypothyroidism (underactive thyroid).
+In other people, low iodine levels cause goitre or hypothyroidism (underactive thyroid).

 Who is at risk of iodine deficiency?

-While anybody can develop iodine deficiency.
-It’s more common in people who are pregnant or breastfeeding (who have higher iodine needs), and unborn or newborn babies.
+While anybody can get iodine deficiency.
+It’s more common in people who are pregnant or breastfeeding (who have higher iodine needs), and newborn babies.

-In some parts of Australia, there isn’t enough iodine in the soil, so foods grown there won’t contain as much iodine.
-This means that people eating these foods may be at a greater risk of iodine deficiency.
+In some parts of Australia, there isn’t enough iodine in the soil.
+Foods grown in these areas don’t have much iodine.
+This means that people eating these foods have a greater chance of becoming iodine deficient.

-To address this problem, iodine is added to most table salts (known as ‘iodised’ salt).
-Since 2009, all breads in Australia that are not organic must contain iodised salt.
-This helps ensure that most people get enough iodine.
+To address this problem, all manufactured breads in Australia must be fortified with iodised salt, except for organic bread.
+This helps to make sure that most people get enough iodine.

 How is iodine deficiency diagnosed?

-If you are diagnosed with iodine deficiency, your doctor may refer you to an endocrinologist (a doctor who specialises in metabolism and hormones).
+If you are iodine deficient, your doctor may refer you to an endocrinologist (a doctor who specialises in hormones).

 How is iodine deficiency treated?

-People with hypothyroidism may need treatment with a synthetic form of thyroid hormone.
+If you have hypothyroidism, you may need to take a synthetic form of thyroid hormone.

 How is iodine deficiency prevented?

-Most people can get enough iodine from eating iodine-rich foods such as seafood.
-Seasoning your food with small amounts of iodised salt and eating packaged bread will also help increase iodine in your diet.
+Most people get enough iodine from eating foods high in iodine, like seafood.
+You can also eat packaged bread to increase the iodine in your diet.

-The National Health and Medical Research Council recommends that you take an iodine supplement of 150 micrograms a day if you are:
+The National Health and Medical Research Council (NHMRC) advises that you take an iodine supplement of 150 micrograms a day if you are:

-It’s important that you don't take more than the recommended dose of supplements.
-If you have a thyroid condition, speak to your doctor before taking iodine supplements.
+If you have a thyroid condition, speak to your doctor or midwife before taking iodine supplements.

 Resources and support